Vineyards Facing An Insect Invasion May Turn To Aliens For Help

 What could stop them?
 Leach mentions a idea that seems a little crazy at first.
 Maybe, if the problem came from China, the solution could, too.

-You see, back in China, the lanternfly has natural enemies that hold it in check.
+You see, in China, the lanternfly has natural enemies that hold it in check.
 They are tiny wasps, so small you barely see them.

 Scientists from the U.S. Department of Agriculture, working with colleagues from China, have brought two of these wasps to the U.S. under tight security.
 The wasps are under quarantine in a couple of USDA labs.